jiangminggithub/JLog/README.md

 Thanks to [Orhan Obut](https://github.com/orhanobut)'s [logger](https://github.com/orhanobut/logger), it give me a better understanding of the logger.

-Thanks to [Elvis Hew](https://github.com/elvishew)'s [XLog](https://github.com/elvishew/xLog), it give me a good logcat framework, The JLog is based on XLog(com.elvishew:xlog:1.7.2) to redevelopment.
+Thanks to [Elvis Hew](https://github.com/elvishew)'s [XLog](https://github.com/elvishew/xLog), it give me a good logcat framework, this JLog project is based on XLog(com.elvishew:xlog:1.7.2) to redevelopment.

 ## License

 <pre>
-Copyright 2020 JiangMing
+Copyright 2020 Jiang Ming

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.